 Using the SUM Prerequisite Check Extended to Prepare Your Conversion to SAP S/4HANA

 There are many tools to help you prepare for a system conversion to S/4HANA.
-From to the Prepare Phase with the SAP Readiness Check and Maintenance Planner to the Explore Phase, using the SUM itself as a Prerequisite Check tool prior to your Sandbox cycle.
-This is every helpful for the technical team early in the project to discover some of the errors reported by SUM tool on the source system.
-Or they are waiting on the functional team to resolve the many simplification items errors, which is usually trigger a hard stop (e.g. RUN_S4H_SIF_CHECK_EXEC steps in SUM), or simply waiting on infrastructure or HANA DB procurement for those who are on a classical database.
+From the Prepare Phase with the SAP Readiness Check and Maintenance Planner to the Explore Phase, use the SUM tool itself as a Prerequisite Check tool prior to your Sandbox cycle.
+This is very helpful for the technical team early in the project to discover some of the errors reported by the SUM tool on the source system.
+Or they are waiting on the functional team to resolve the many simplification items errors, which usually trigger a hard stop (e.g. RUN_S4H_SIF_CHECK_EXEC steps in SUM), or simply waiting on infrastructure or HANA DB procurement for those who are on a classical database.

-Please note, this is not a quick check, you will need to run through all the similar SUM procedures in uptime including generating a stack.xml file, download and stage all media files, enter all of the configuration information, account passwords, and create the shadow instance and so on.
+Please note, this is not a quick check, you will need to run through all the similar SUM procedures in uptime including generating a stack.xml file, downloading and staging all media files, entering all the configuration information, account passwords, and creating the shadow instance and so on.
 You can download the user guide for review here.
 User Guides for SUM.

 Next, you will execute SUM as you normally would but with the selection shown below under Scenario Strategy.
-Here are some of the key findings screenshots of an actual SUM Prerequisite Check Extended run on a ECC 6.0 system currently on SAP HANA DB
+Here are some of the key findings screenshots of an actual SUM Prerequisite Check Extended run an ECC 6.0 system currently on SAP HANA DB

 Select Prerequisite Check –> Prerequisite Check Extended.
-(The other Prerequisite Check is a fast, simple check only of your DB, hostname, CVERS table…humm..I find it nothing too impressive)
+(The other Prerequisite Check is a fast, simple check only of your DB, hostname, CVERS table…humm..nothing too impressive)

 Enter stack file location.
 Note, I use the same stack.xml for the real conversion also.